 Do I have to pay to see a general practitioner doctor?

-And it’s worth knowing that if you visit a Members’ Choice hospital you will generally get better value for money compared to a non-Members’ Choice private hospital (as long as the service you receive is covered by our agreement with the hospital and is included in your cover).
+Whatever hospital you attend, Medibank Overseas Health Covers can help towards hospital costs for included services.
+Plus, it’s worth knowing that if you visit a Members’ Choice private hospital, you may generally get better value for money compared to a non-Members’ Choice private hospital.

 Click here to find out when you may need to visit a hospital in Australia.